bitovi/academy/src/technology-consulting/5-communication.md

 More often than not, people do the opposite.
 They write quickly, lazily, and from their perspective — leaving the reader to piece together the puzzle before they can understand the context and content of their message.
 Most people will give up and opt out rather than jump through these hoops, so make it easy on them.

+Strong business writing leaves no room for misinterpretation.
+By staying neutral and professional in tone, providing clear instructions, and including deadlines, you make it easier for others to act on your messages.
+This skill improves coordination with clients and teammates, reducing errors and keeping everyone aligned.

 ### Writing with purpose

 Every message you write should have a clear purpose.
 Before you write, ask yourself: What do I want to achieve with this message?
 Is it to inform, request, confirm, or perhaps persuade?
 Defining the purpose upfront allows you to structure your message effectively and stay focused.